baby with mom

 Be consistent

 When it comes to communication milestones like words or gestures, you can help Baby out a lot just by being consistent with your vocabulary.
-If you’re calling the family dog “the dog,” one day, “doggy,” the next, “puppy,” the day after that, with the occasional “Fluffy” thrown in, Baby is definitely going to have a harder time deciding what to shout out when his fuzzy friend comes running into the room.
+If you’re calling the family dog “the dog,” one day, “doggy,” the next, “puppy,” the day after that, with the occasional “Fluffy” thrown in, Baby is definitely going to have a harder time deciding what to shout out when their fuzzy friend comes running into the room.

 Make way!